-Mining and distribution of attapulgite, (also known as Fuller's Earth) which is an industrial clay material used in the domestic and industrial absorbent, industrial oil refining, agricultural and horticultural industries.
+Mining and distribution of attapulgite (also known as Fuller's Earth) and diatomaceous earth material which is an industrial clay material used in the domestic and industrial absorbent, industrial oil refining, agricultural and horticultural industries.

 Geographical segments

 All business segments operate principally within Australia.